 A cheaper asset does not correspond to better value.
 This is a concept that many crypto investors have come across unfortunately by losing their money in shady projects they invested in because they were cheap.

-The rise of coins alternative to bitcoin (altcoins) has opened the door to additional investment assets in the cryptocurrency space.
+The rise of alternative coins (altcoins) has opened the door to additional investment assets in the cryptocurrency space.
 Bitcoin is seen as already too expensive to buy, so new investors are inclined to put their funds in altcoins which, in their opinion, have higher growth potential.
 This strategy has repeatedly been proven wrong, and new investors have often lost money because they invested based on a price rather than the solidity of a project.

 Be careful to not be fooled by this unit bias, which is the concept that we are more enticed to buy a whole unit of a given currency instead of a fractional quantity.
 Many newcomers hold the irrational view that BTC is too expensive and hence look into “cheaper” alternative coins that they can own more units of.